ryandejaegher/ryandigitalgarden/src/site/notes/Garden.md

 {"dg-publish":true,"permalink":"/garden/","tags":"gardenEntry"}
 ---

-This is one of the wii lest
+This is the garden homepage

+What happens with other pages?